nebari-dev/nebari-docs/docs/docs/explanations/advanced-configuration.md

 <Tabs>
   <TabItem label="Traefik" value="traefik" default="true">

-By default, to simplify initial deployment `qhub` uses traefik to create a self-signed certificate.
+By default, to simplify initial deployment `Nebari` uses traefik to create a self-signed certificate.
 In order to create a certificate that's signed so that web browsers don't throw errors we currently support **Let's Encrypt**.

 ```yaml